scholarrafe/Machine-Learning/README.md

 # Machine-Learning
-In this Repository I'm going to upload my machine learning series.
+In this Repository I'm going to upload my machine learning.
 # Feature Transformation
 <html>
 <ol>